input-output-hk/engineering/blog/2023-04-21-js-backend-stacks.md

 }
 ```

 In practice, the scheduler is quite a bit more complicated.
-For example it also uses time based switching, changing to different thread even when `h$reschedule` is not returned by the current thread.
+For example it also uses time-based switching, changing to different thread even when `h$reschedule` is not returned by the current thread.
 In that case, the scheduler takes care of saving the thread state onto the stack, using metadata from the continuation.

 A discussion of all the ins and outs of the scheduler is beyond the scope of this blog post.
 But it could be the topic of a follow-up post.